jancelin/RTKlibDroid/README.md

 [Userland](https://play.google.com/store/apps/details?id=tech.ula&gl=FR) > UserLAnd is an open-source app which allows you to run several Linux distributions like Ubuntu, Debian, and Kali.

-[TCPUART](https://play.google.com/store/apps/details?id=com.hardcodedjoy.tcpuart&gl=FR) > This application allows you to connect an UART (Serial) USB adapter to a TCP socket, to send and receive data.
+[TCPUART](https://play.google.com/store/apps/details?id=com.hardcodedjoy.tcpuart&gl=FR) > This application allows you to connect an UART (Serial) USB adapter to a TCP socket, to send and receive data. this application is necessary because Userland does not yet have access to the Android usb mount point.

 [Lefebure](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient&gl=FR) > Make NMEA position data from an external receiver available to other Android applications.